ramboz/aem-cwv-helper/README.md

 performAsyncUiUpdate(updateNotificationBadge); // Update badge after next paint
 ```

+Some good candidates here are:
+- UI toast-like notifications
+- showing async content after a spinning wheel or loading animation

 ### `readCostlyDomValue(fn)`

 An alias for `performAsyncUiUpdate`.
 Use this function when you need to read a costly DOM value (like `offsetWidth`, `offsetHeight`, etc.) that can potentially cause layout thrashing.
 Performing these reads asynchronously after the next paint can help mitigate layout thrashing issues.